The gateway now ships in the

 - Response

-state: Current channel state (running,failed,paused,stopped)last_error: Most recent error message (if any)last_error_time: Unix timestamp of last errornext_retry_at: Unix timestamp of next retry attempt (if scheduled)total_recoveries: Count of successful recoveries from errorsmanual_pause: Whether channel is manually paused by operatoractive_runs: Number of in-flight agent turns (busy count)last_activity: Unix timestamp of last inbound transport activity (used forstale-socketandstuckdetection)health_monitor.enabled: Whether proactive monitoring is activehealth_monitor.restart_count: Restarts in the current hourhealth_monitor.can_restart: Whether guard-rails allow another restart
+state: Current channel state (running,failed,paused,stopped,credential-unavailable)last_error: Most recent error message (if any)last_error_time: Unix timestamp of last errornext_retry_at: Unix timestamp of next retry attempt (if scheduled)total_recoveries: Count of successful recoveries from errorsmanual_pause: Whether channel is manually paused by operatoractive_runs: Number of in-flight agent turns (busy count)last_activity: Unix timestamp of last inbound transport activity (used forstale-socketandstuckdetection)health_monitor.enabled: Whether proactive monitoring is activehealth_monitor.restart_count: Restarts in the current hourhealth_monitor.can_restart: Whether guard-rails allow another restart

 Best Practices